 Terroir Review aims to tackle food’s most important questions, to stimulate both appetite and mind.

-Meg Houston Maker, founder, publisher, and editor-in-chief of Terroir Review, is an award-winning food, wine, and culture writer who travels extensively to taste with producers, hear their stories, and see first-hand what links them to their land.
+Meg Maker is founder and publisher of Terroir Review.
+She travels extensively to taste with producers, hear their stories, and see first-hand what links them to their land.

 Meg’s interest in food, agriculture, nature, and place was first sparked after college during the years she lived on a smallholder farm in New Hampshire.
 There, five unrelated householders maintained a huge organic garden of fresh and storage crops, raised hens for eggs, and cut and split nine cords of wood to heat their leaky farmhouse.
 She and her husband now live within four miles of this farm and continue to grow food to supply their table.

 Although she was academically trained as a fine artist and art historian, these early agricultural experiences prompted her to pursue further coursework in molecular biology, ecology, botany, and plant physiology so she could gain deeper perspective on the natural forces at work in farm and field.
 Later, she completed a Master’s degree in creative writing, focusing on the artful craft of telling true stories.
 It was during this graduate work that she became interested in food generally and wine specifically as lenses through which to look at issues of culture, history, tradition, and modernism.